falk-werner/liboizys/README.md

 The API is resembles the widly used [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API):
 - the `send` method is used to send messages to a connected peer
-- the `set_on_message` method is used to register a handler that is called whenever a message is received
+- the `set_onmessage` method is used to register a handler that is called whenever a message is received
 - the `close` method is used to close the session
-- the `set_on_close` method is used to register a handler that is called when the session is closed
+- the `set_onclose` method is used to register a handler that is called when the session is closed

 Whenever an error occurs the session is closed.